-Just started Zelda: Outlands, another game I picked up at Portland Retro Gaming Expo last October.
-This one is a fan-made hack of original Legend of Zelda’s gameplay engine, with new levels, artwork, items, and story added.
-It’s definitely trickier.
-I died several times exploring before finding my first sword, which Zelda is holding onto inside one of the dungeons for some reason, but it really recaptures the magic of just diving in and getting lost in the original title, a feat which even its official sequels have never quite been able to replicate.
+Finally!
+I just finished Zelda Challenge: Outlands, another game I picked up at Portland Retro Gaming Expo last October.
+This one is a fan-made hack of original Legend of Zelda’s gameplay engine by GameMakr24 with new levels, artwork, items, and story added.
+It’s definitely trickier, too.
+There’s none of that “getting your sword on the first screen” crap here.
+Expect to do some overworld and even dungeon exploring without it first!
+It really recaptures the magic of just diving in and getting lost in the original title, a feat which even its official sequels have never quite been able to replicate.
 Very good stuff.